mbinnun/kafka_client/README.md

 $ npm install
 $ npm run start:dev
 ```

+Then navigate to *localhost:8000* to choose a topic

 ## Customization

-Edit the file *config.ts* from the /src folder to your needs
+Edit the file *config.ts* from the /src folder to edit the KAFKA configuration your needs<br/>
+Edit the file *enums.ts* from the /src folder to define the topics for scanning

 ## Local KAFKA Environment